ylaisevdw/easy_spark/README.md

 ### Required installations
 1. Docker\
-Docker (desktop) should be installed on your pc, see https://www.docker.com/products/docker-desktop.
+Docker (desktop) should be installed on your pc, see https://runnable.com/docker/install-docker-on-windows-10 or https://www.docker.com/products/docker-desktop.

 2. X Server\
 Your pc needs to have installed a X Server suite in order to display the GUI.
 This is by default installed with Linux OS. \